Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 The Graph class provides member functions to delete edges and nodes.

-* *void tlp::Graph::delEdge (const edge)* :
+* *void tlp::Graph::delEdge (const edge, bool deleteInAncestorGraphs = false)* :
   delete an edge of the graph.
-This edge is also removed in all the sub-graphs hierarchy to maintain the sub-graph relation between graphs.
+This edge is also removed in all the subgraphs hierarchy to maintain the subgraph relation between graphs; if the second argument is set to *true*, the edge is also removed from the graph ancestors.
 The ordering of edges is preserved.

-* *void tlp::Graph::delNode ( const node )* :
+* *void tlp::Graph::delNode (const node, bool deleteInAncestorGraphs = false)* :
   delete a node of the graph.
-This node is also removed in all the sub-graph of the graph to maintain the sub-graph relation between graphs.
+This node is also removed in all the subgraph of the graph to maintain the subgraph relation between graphs; if the second argument is set to *true*, the node is also removed from the graph ancestors.
 When the node is deleted, all its edges are deleted (in and out edges).

 The class Graph implements member functions like *void delAllNode (const node)*, and, *void delAllEdge (const edge)*. ::